-Let’s take a look at the various journalists that have been killed in India for simply doing their job
+Let’s take a look at the few journalists who were killed in India for simply doing their job: